Victor2023Dev/deepwallet/docs/api/suggest-chain.md

 });
 ```

-Keplr supports the basic the `x/bank` module's send feature and balance query.
+DeepWallet supports the basic the `x/bank` module's send feature and balance query.
 Also, it is able to show the staking reward percentage from the `supply` and `mint` module.
-(For Stargate chains, Keplr will find the supply through the `bank` module).
+(For Stargate chains, DeepWallet will find the supply through the `bank` module).